 In this respect, other distinguishing features in East Asia were the close interactions and partnerships between government and private sector.
 Their absence has been a negative factor in Latin America.
-Hong Kong, Japan, South Korea and the United States have forged a consensus among policymakers, academia and India needs to learn from East Asia, recognizing the mistakes in earlier years and not allowing powerful business interests to capture the state business on major economic policy and strategy issues as a result of regular interactions (formal and informal), mutual respect and recognition of joint interests.
+Hong Kong, Japan, South Korea and the United States have forged a consensus among policymakers, academia and business on major economic policy and strategy issues as a result of regular interactions (formal and informal), mutual respect and recognition of joint interests.